Back to Blog

 • Inaccurate predictions: AI systems can make inaccurate predictions, which can have serious consequences in fields such as healthcare or finance.
 For example, if an AI system predicts that a patient is at low risk for a disease when they are actually at high risk, this could result in a missed diagnosis and delayed treatment.

 • Unauthorized access to personal data: AI systems often require access to personal data in order to function.
-If this data is not properly secured, it can be accessed by unauthorized individuals or organizations, leading to privacy violations including identity theft.
+IIf this data is not properly secured, it can be accessed by unauthorized individuals or organizations.
+Users should also be aware of options to turn off AI overviews in certain platforms to minimize privacy risks.

 • Unforeseen consequences: With machine learning becoming more complex, advanced, and automated, there is a risk that unforeseen consequences could arise.
 For example, an AI system used in a transportation system could inadvertently cause accidents or disruptions.